 - 1 tbsp of apple cider mother (optional)

-- Fill a glass jar ¾ full of apple scraps.
-Just make sure the scraps are bug and mold free.
+- Wash your apples before peeling them, then fill a glass jar ¾ full of apple scraps.
+Just make sure the scraps are mold free.

-- Add the mother, and pour water over the apples to cover, measuring as you go.
+- Add the mother, and pour water over the apples scraps to cover.
+Measure as you go so you know how much water you've used.

-- Stir in 1 tbsp of sugar per cup of water used until it is dissolved.
+- Stir in 1 tbsp of sugar per cup of water.

 - Cover the jar with a piece of cloth or a coffee filter and keep in place with an elastic band or jar ring.